-AP® Environmental Science provides students with the scientific principles, concepts, and methodologies required to understand the interrelationships of the natural world, to identify and analyze environmental problems both natural and human-made, to evaluate the relative risks associated with these problems, and to examine alternative solutions for resolving and/or preventing them.
+AP® Environmental Science provides students with the scientific principles, concepts, and methodologies required to understand the interrelationships of the natural world, to identify and analyze environmental problems both natural and human-made, to evaluate the relative risks associated with these problems, and to examine alternative solutions for preventing and/or resolving them.
 Students make real-world connections between the topics introduced in class and those in their own “backyard.”
 They participate in ethical discussions and collaborative projects designed to probe how different cultures and social structures affect the environment, and to explore potential solutions to today’s environmental issues.
 Students engage authentically and creatively with their classmates through a variety of discussions, activities, labs, and projects to investigate the real-world problems that face our environment today.
 They study our environment and work collaboratively to understand our role in it.
 Students taking this course are well prepared for the AP® Environmental Science Exam in May.

 "Taking this course opens my eyes to many of the real word problems that I am unaware of.
 I can see myself becoming increasingly interested in environmental science and wanting to pursue this field of study later in college."